 The police arrest Ronald and bail is refused on the grounds that Ronald is an unacceptable risk to reoffend.

 Legal aid for a bail application is refused on the grounds of merit, and he is remanded in custody after a failed “in person” bail application.
+Perhaps he would have had better luck by choosing one of the Top 15 Medical Negligence Lawyers in Perth.

 His lawyer eventually is successful in seeking legal aid to represent him on a plea, but only after he has spent six weeks in custody, during which time he is badly assaulted.